salewski/terraform/website/docs/configuration/syntax.html.md

 ## Identifiers

-Attribute names, block type names, and the names of most Terraform-specific constructs like resources, input variables, etc. are all _identifiers_.
+Argument names, block type names, and the names of most Terraform-specific constructs like resources, input variables, etc. are all _identifiers_.
 The Terraform language implements
 [the Unicode identifier syntax](http://unicode.org/reports/tr31/), extended to also include the ASCII hyphen character `-`.

-In practice, this means that identifiers can contain letters, digits, underscores, and hyphens.
+In practice, this means that identifiers can contain letters, digits, underscores (`_`), and hyphens (`-`).
 To avoid ambiguity with literal numbers, the first character of an identifier must not be a digit.

 ## Comments

 The Terraform language supports three different syntaxes for comments:

-* `#` begins a single-line comment, ending at the end of the line
+* `#` begins a single-line comment, ending at the end of the line.
 * `//` also begins a single-line comment, as an alternative to `#`.
 * `/*` and `*/` are start and end delimiters for a comment that might span over multiple lines.